Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers do not feel enough value relative to the time, attention, or money the product requires.
 This is broader than price and usually reflects weak value realization.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Low perceived value" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.